openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

 OpenStack allows you to overcommit CPU and RAM on compute nodes.
-This allows you to increase the number of instances you can have running on your cloud, at the cost of reducing the performance of the instances.RAM overcommitCPUs (central processing units) overcommittingovercommittingcompute nodes overcommitting OpenStack Compute uses the following ratios by default:
+This allows you to increase the number of instances you can have running on your cloud, at the cost of reducing the performance of the instances.
+OpenStack Compute uses the following ratios by default:

 -  CPU allocation ratio: 16:1